-Throughout the on-campus sessions, the Clinical Training Office will arrange informational meetings about the training sequence to help students ensure that they stay on schedule.
-Such meetings will describe the placement process, advise students regarding internship placement, answer questions, and provide overviews regarding the future trajectory of training.
-However, students are also strongly urged to take initiative in their own training process, be prepared before deadlines arrive, and to educate themselves about their training milestones as it relates to completing a degree at Pacifica, obtaining post-doctoral training, and becoming licensed in their chosen jurisdiction.
-Students are reminded that choices made at one level of training often have significant impact on the later development of their careers.
-For this reason and others, students are encouraged to pursue the highest-quality training opportunities available to them, rather than to look at internship training as something to "check off the list."
+Throughout the on-campus sessions the DCT is available for individualized meetings to aid students in selection of internship site, and application material.
+Students are strongly urged to take initiative in their own training process, be prepared before deadlines arrive, and to educate themselves about their training milestones as it relates to completing a degree at Pacifica.
 Students who live in rural or underserved areas are urged to begin the process of obtaining internship placements early.
-It is not unusual for graduate students to travel to other parts of a state or country to take internship.
+It is notunusual for graduate students to travel to otherparts of a state or country to take internship.

 In the third year of the PhD program (or later if a student completes dissertation first), students should begin identifying appropriate internship sites for their next year in the fall.
-Internships typically field applications in the fall, interview in winter, and notify students of placement decisions on uniform notification days or match days.
-APPIC internship sites belong to a nationwide matching program with a set schedule during the year and a uniform notification day, at which time all applicants are notified of the results of their internship search.
-CAPIC also follows a set schedule during the year with a notification day in which internship sites call applicants with offers.
-It is crucial for students to educate themselves about the APPIC/CAPIC process if interviewing with such training sites.
+Internships typically field applications and interviews in winter quarter, and notify students of placement decisions in the spring quarter.